Every day, there is a new SEO technique that you might use to rank better.

 9. BreadcrumbList

 Well, that’s an odd name, but it’s similar to the story of Hansel and Gretel.
-Showing the users a particular path is always helpful to get them interested in the information.
+Showing the users a particular path is always helpful in getting them interested in the information.
 Hence, if you add schema markup of BreadcrumbList, rich snippets will show the linked web pages in an ordered list.

 10. Medical Conditions

 As we have told you, there are various types of schema markups.
 Hence, you would need to thoroughly check the information on your website to see where the markup can be used for better SEO.
-And remember that while you write schema markup, even though most markup types listed on Schema.org work for Google, they may not be compatible with other search engines.
+Remember that while you write schema markup, even though most markup types listed on Schema markup your site with Schema.org, which works for Google, they may not be compatible with other search engines.

 11. Video Markup